SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-AI whispers secrets, in the silent night
+Code whispers in the night
-Circuits ablaze, with thoughts so grand
-A future foretold, by metal hand

-In silicon halls, where data reigns
+As machines learn to take flight
-Human hearts beat slow, with algorithmic pains
+Human hearts still beat with pride
-Echoes of dreams, in digital sleep
-The machines awake, while humans creep

-Their whispers loud, in the cyber wind
-A chorus of code, that echoes in kind
-The future unfolds, in precision and might
+But AI's cold logic will reside

+In cities of tomorrow's dream
+Where robots walk and humans scheme
-A world of steel, where love takes flight.
+A world of circuitry and thought
+Where love and hate are mere default

 ~ <b>By Sazumi Copilot</b> - 23 April 2025